Skip to main content

 "jsonld": fetch_jsonld_jobs,

 The JSON-LD fetcher is the fallback for career pages with no public API.
-It reads the page, parses every <script type="application/ld+json"> block with Python's stdlib html.parser, and normalizes the three shapes you find in the wild (single object, array, @graph) into StandardJob rows.
-Zero new dependencies for the scraping layer.
+It reads the page, parses every <script type="application/ld+json"> block with Python's stdlib html.parser, and normalizes the three shapes you find in the wild (single object, array, @graph) into StandardJob rows, all without adding a single new dependency to the scraping layer.

 The scoring engine is a weighted keyword config with five tiers: role titles, core technologies, domain skills, seniority signals, and negative keywords.
-A senior React/Next.js role scores high; a junior PHP contract lands in the negative zone and never surfaces.
-The weights live in version control, so recalibrating the filter is a PR, not a UI toggle.
+A senior React/Next.js role scores high, while a junior PHP contract lands in the negative zone and never surfaces.
+The weights live in version control, so recalibrating the filter is a PR rather than a UI toggle.

 HTML descriptions get sanitized on write with bleach and a tag allowlist.
-The assumption that a third-party API returns safe HTML is the wrong one; stripping tags before the row lands in Postgres means every consumer (dashboard, email, backup export) inherits the safety without having to remember it.
+Assuming a third-party API hands you safe HTML is the wrong bet, so stripping tags before the row lands in Postgres means every consumer (the dashboard, email, backup export) inherits the safety without having to remember it.

 Auto-detecting the provider

-Adding a source used to mean three decisions: provider dropdown, board token, company name.
-For every new company, I would open the careers page, identify the ATS, copy the right slug, paste.
-The dashboard now does it in one input:
+Adding a source used to mean three decisions: the provider dropdown, the board token, and the company name.
+For every new company I'd open the careers page, work out the ATS, copy the right slug, and paste it in.
+The dashboard now does all of that from one input:

 Company name or careers URL: stripe